extendr/libR-sys/CONTRIBUTING.md

 5. Push changes to your fork
 6. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.

+## Getting Help

+Please join us on our [Discord server](https://discord.gg/7hmApuc) for general conversations and questions that don't belong into a GitHub issue.

-## Package Authorship
+## Authorship

 Contributors who have made multiple, sustained, and/or non-trivial contributions to the project may be added to the author list.
 New author names will always be added at the end of the list, so that author order reflects chronological order of joining the project.
 All authorship decisions are at the discretion of the current maintainers of the project.

-## Getting Help

-Please join us on our [Discord server](https://discord.gg/7hmApuc) for general conversations and questions that don't belong into a GitHub issue.

 ## Attribution